-This program is not available for the 2022-2023 academic year.
 This program is designed for students with an Associate Degree that are looking to receive a bachelor degree in Business Administration.
-Please read the information below and contact The Admissions Department for further information at (909) 502-6252 or email admission@virscend.com.
+Please read the information below and contact The Admissions Department for further information at (949) 502-6252 or email admission@virscend.edu.